Debt-Solvers/infrastructure-repo/README.md

 # az login --use-device-code
-# The code will deploy a VM with public IP and docker
+# The terraform code will deploy a VM with a public IP and docker installed.
+# It will also create a PostgreSQL Single Server with Azure Database
 # Need to have Azure subscription ID when applying deployment.
 # Remember to delete resources using terraform destroy after testing.